A quick interview with Fitness Guru Ben Greenfield About ORAL I.V., Hydration and Endurance

 We at ORAL I.V. think Ben Greenfield rocks.
 And thankfully the feeling is mutual.
 We recently caught up with Ben while he was in Costa Rica (!).
 As you probably know, his accolades are many: fitness author, personal coach, biohacker, speaker, host of the Ben Greenfield Fitness podcast… and ORAL I.V. avid user and fan.
 Over the years, Ben has had the opportunity to interview numerous people in the health and wellness space, nutrition experts, PhDs, and biohackers who are progressive thinkers all dedicated to improving their lives.
 One in particular was Dr Timothy Noakes, a leader in this movement and an acclaimed author.
 Dr Noakes’ book “Waterlogged: The Serious Problem of Overhydration in Endurance Sports” brought so many misconceptions to light about physiology and water consumption.
 The book covered a very serious issue for athletes and endurance sports, exercise-induced hyponatremia, which is a potentially fatal condition brought on by over-hydrating.
 This book and general philosophy sprung questions to mind that we thought would be interesting to pose to Ben.
 So we did.

-Ben is always on the move, so we emailed him interview questions which he speedily answered via audio file.
-Below are our interview questions, just in case Ben is talking a bit too fast for your brain to keep up (as some of us experienced).
-We hope you enjoy listening as much as we did!
+Ben is always on the move, so we emailed him interview questions that you can find below.
+We hope you enjoy reading his answers as much as we did!

 In 2012 you conducted a killer interview with Dr Timothy Noakes in your podcast “The Death of Gatorade – Should You Stop Using Electrolytes During Exercise?”
 Of course we always have to say there are exceptions but, like him, we also recommend the everyday person engaged in general fitness activities like running, cycling and CrossFit to avoid large amounts of electrolyte replacement products, especially salt tabs.
 We believe the average person can easily replenish their sodium loss via eating their normal foods.
 ORAL I.V. doesn’t replace–it activates the body’s ability to hydrate.